Penshurst

 Table Chart PROFILE FAQ

-Penshurst has an educated workforce with professional services well represented.
-The unemployment rate was 2.9% in the past year.
+Penshurst has an educated workforce with strong professional services representation.
+Its unemployment rate is 3.0%, with estimated employment growth of 3.8% over the past year as of September 2025.

 Frequently Asked Questions - Employment